High Tor (album): Background and production

 High Tor was conceived as a musical television adaptation of Maxwell Anderson's 1936 play, a poetic fantasy exploring the conflict between commercial interests and natural preservation.
 The television version, aired as part of CBS's Ford Star Jubilee series, featured music by Arthur Schwartz and retained lyrics written by Anderson himself.

 The story centers on Van Van Dorn, portrayed by Bing Crosby, a man who resists selling his land to real estate developers, entangling him in both spiritual and romantic dilemmas.
-Julie Andrews, credited as "The Boy Friend" star at the time, played the female lead in one of her earliest American television appearances.
+Julie Andrews played the female lead in one of her earliest American television appearances.

 This production was notable for its early use of color television and high production values.
-Its broadcast on March 10, 1956, represented a major television event, combining the prestige of Anderson's play with the star power of Crosby and Andrews.
-The musical included new material specifically composed for this adaptation, distinguishing it from the original non-musical stage version.
+Its broadcast on March 10, 1956, represented a major television event.
+The musical included new material specifically composed for this adaptation.

 In anticipation of the broadcast, Decca Records executed a strategic promotional campaign to capitalize on the show's visibility.
-Two songs — "When You're in Love" and "John Barleycorn" — were distributed in advance to generate buzz, with extensive promotion arranged through radio, CBS affiliates, and Ford dealerships.
-Billboard included the songs in its "Popular Records" list and gave the album a score of 75, indicating a "good" single.
+Two songs ("When You're in Love" and "John Barleycorn") were distributed in advance to generate buzz, with extensive promotion arranged through radio, CBS affiliates, and Ford dealerships.
+Billboard included the songs in its "Popular Records" list and gave the album a score of 75.

-The album was described at the time by Cash Box as both a narrative and musical presentation, intertwining Crosby's spoken narration with full musical numbers.

 CD reissue

 Despite the initial promotional push and critical support, the High Tor album did not receive an official CD release for many years.
-As noted in later discographic sources, MCA — the corporate successor to Decca — had not issued the soundtrack in digital format as of recent decades.
+As noted in later discographic sources, MCA (the corporate successor to Decca) had not issued the soundtrack in digital format as of recent decades.
 However, in accordance with U.K. public domain regulations, a limited-edition CD reissue of the High Tor "songs and story" album was eventually released by Stage Door Records in 2017 (catalogue No. STAGE 2420).
 This reissue included the original LP tracks along with two bonus renditions of "When You're in Love" performed by The Lancers and The Leroy Holmes Orchestra.
 The CD was limited to just 500 copies.
 Julie Andrews' songs from the film were included on the Sepia Records CD Once Upon a Time (Sepia 1103) released in 2007.